Mitochondrial dysfunction and elevated oxidative stress are part of the root cause of aging.

 - 0.81 mmol/kg/day of n-acetyl cysteine –> about 8g/day for a 130 lb person, divided into two doses

-Note – the dose seems really high for N-acetyl cysteine.
+Note: The dose seems really high for N-acetyl cysteine, but the clinical trial with this dose did run for 6 months.
 Glycine intake from food is normally in the 2-3 g/day range for a normal diet.

 Where do I get it?

 Disclaimer: I’m not a doctor…If you have questions about supplements and whether they are right for you, definitely talk with your own doctor.
 N-acetyl cysteine may interact with medications such as nitroglycerine.
 It can also lower blood pressure in some people, which could be a problem if you are already on a blood pressure medication.